blazin-blaze/BlazinBlaze-GPPurgeAddon/readme.md

 # GPPurgeAddon

-A Spigot plugin that adds commands that allow a player with OP to start a purge, which ignores all claims globally and allows for chaos!
+A Spigot plugin that adds commands that allow a player with OP to start a purge, which ignores all GriefPrevention claims globally and allows for chaos!

 `/claimpurgetoggle` - Toggles a purge to be activated or deactivated.
 Will be activated or deactivated permanently until the command is ran again.
 Cannot be run when `/claimpurgetimed` is active.